 Melt the butter and olive oil in a large pan over medium-high heat.
 Working in batches so as not to overcrowd the pan, add the chicken and cook just until golden, 2-1/2 minutes per side.
-Transfer to a plate, cover with foil to keep warm and reduce the heat to medium.
+Transfer to a plate, cover with foil to keep warm.

-Add the onion and garlic to the pan and cook, stirring often, until the onion is translucent, 2 minutes.
+Reduce the heat on the pan to medium and add the onion and garlic.
+Sauté stirring often, until the onion is translucent, 2 minutes.
 Add the mushrooms and continue cooking, stirring frequently, until any liquid the mushrooms give off has evaporated.
 Add the Worcestershire and cayenne and season to taste with salt and pepper.

 Return the chicken to the pan and remove it from the heat.
 Pour the whiskey over top, return to the heat, stand back and ignite (see tips below).
 As soon as the flames subside, stir in the cream.
 Turn the chicken pieces several times to coat with the sauce.
 Finish with the chopped parsley and lemon juice.